Skip to content

 --ifname The network interface to be used for communication between the control plane and the storage node. string False -

---isolate-cores Isolate cores in kernel args for provided cpu mask marker False False
+--isolate-cores Isolates cores in kernel args for the provided CPU mask.
+Default: false. marker False False

 Runs locally on to-be storage node hosts.
 Reads system information (CPUs topology, NVME devices) and prepares yaml config to be used when adding the storage node.